Molecule Generation by Principal Subgraph Mining and Assembling: Experiments

-\paragraph{Evaluation Tasks} We first report the empirical results for the distribution-learning tasks of the \emph{GuacaMol benchmark}~\citep{brown2019guacamol} to evaluate the ability of the model to generate realistic and diverse molecules.
-Then we validate our model on two goal-directed tasks. \emph{Property Optimization} requires generating molecules with optimized properties. \emph{Constrained Property Optimization} concentrates on improving the properties of given molecules with a restricted degree of modification.
+\paragraph{Evaluation Tasks} We first report the empirical results for the distribution-learning tasks in \emph{GuacaMol benchmarks}~\citep{brown2019guacamol} to evaluate if the model can generate realistic and diverse molecules.
+Then we validate our model on two common problems and the goal-directed tasks of the \emph{GuacaMol benchmarks}. \emph{Property Optimization} requires generating molecules with optimized properties. \emph{Constrained Property Optimization} concentrates on improving the properties of given molecules with a restricted degree of modification. \emph{GuacaMol Goal-Directed Benchmarks} consist of 20 molecular design tasks carefully curated by domain-experts \citep{zaliani2009second, willett1998chemical, gasteiger2006chemoinformatics}.

-\paragraph{Dataset} We use the ZINC250K \citep{irwin2012zinc} dataset for training, which contains 250,000 drug-like molecules up to 38 atoms.
-For GuacaMol benchmark, we also add results on the QM9 \citep{blum,rupp} dataset, which has 7,165 molecules up to 23 atoms.